Gab0/newsfilter/README.md

 ```

 This is how you use it on XMobar.
 For other status bars or uses, adapt it somehow.

+`NewsChannels` file contais the channel list, tweak it.

 If you run `openInfo.py` anytime, a browser window will pop and open last shown tweet's link, if it contained any.
 This should not work properly.